corcorana/SWS_NVS_code/README.md

 Note that rerunning analysis pipelines will overwrite these files, potentially altering model results if new parameters have been specified.

 `wsws_timefrq.R` models subjective clarity ratings and mean spectral power estimates for each analysed frequency band.
-It also visualises the frequency band models.
+It also visualises the predictions of the frequency band models.
 `wsws_stimrec.R` models the stimulus reconstruction data and reruns the clarity rating analysis with  reconstruction score included as a predictor in the model.

 Note that each script performs nested model comparisons; hence, to reduce processing time, you might want to consider fitting only the winning model from each analysis.
 Please ensure you have the appropriate packages installed on your system prior to running these *R* scripts (packages are listed at the beginning of each script; see [System Information](#system-information) for further details that might be useful for ensuring reproducibility).

-`stats` also contains a *MATLAB* script for collating and summarising basic demographic information (`wsws_demogs.m`) stored in `SWS_NVS_results_*.mat` files.
+The `stats` subdirectory also contains a *MATLAB* script for collating and summarising basic demographic information (`wsws_demogs.m`) stored in `SWS_NVS_results_*.mat` files.

 ## Citation
-If the materials archived here are useful for your own research, please cite this repository including the appropriate release version information (year and doi; see below for details):
+If the materials archived here are useful for your own research, please cite this repository including the appropriate [release version](#current-release) information (year and doi; see below for details):

 > Corcoran, A.W. & Andrillon, T.A. {*year*}.
 SWS_NVS_code {*version*} [Software].
 Retrieved from https://github.com/corcorana/SWS_NVS_code. {*doi*}